-HARICA confirm that prior to issuance, each Fully-Qualified Domain Name (FQDN) listed in the Certificate has been validated as follows:
+HARICA SHALL confirm that prior to issuance, each Fully-Qualified Domain Name (FQDN) listed in the Certificate has been validated as follows:

-- 1. When the FQDN does not contain "onion" as the rightmost label, HARICA SHALL validate the FQDN using at least one of the methods listed below in this sub-section 3.2.2.4; or - 2. when the FQDN contains "onion" as the rightmost label, HARICA SHALL validate the FQDN in accordance with ANNEX E ISSUANCE OF CERTIFICATES FOR .ONION DOMAIN NAMES.
+- 1. When the FQDN is not an Onion Domain Name, HARICA SHALL validate the FQDN using at least one of the methods listed in this section 3.2.2.4; and - 2.
+When the FQDN is an Onion Domain Name, HARICA SHALL validate the FQDN in accordance with ANNEX E ISSUANCE OF CERTIFICATES FOR .ONION DOMAIN NAMES.

 Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
-In all cases, the confirmation must have been initiated within the time period specified in Section 4.2.1, prior to certificate issuance.
+In all cases, the confirmation must have been initiated within the time period specified in section 4.2.1, prior to certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, Affiliate or the Applicant as an individual Natural Person.